St. Louis police investigate armed robbery of two elderly men in Forest Park

 “It does surprise me because this is a main thoroughfare.
 Always someone here," Denise Harrison said.
 "There are crimes everywhere, so it has nothing to do with the park."

-Several people in the park Sunday said they don’t really know if crime happening here.
+Several people in the park Sunday said they don’t really know any crimes had happened here.

 “We feel very safe here.
 My son and I come here and walk and do metal detecting," said Chris Martin.
 "Very safe, great place, and we live across the street."